Do you want to know all about menopause? Here are some of the (FAQs) frequently asked questions about the transition.

 Each woman’s menopause experience is different.
 Many women who go through natural menopause report no physical changes at all during the perimenopausal years except irregular menstrual periods that eventually stop when they reach menopause.
-Other women may experience a variety of symptoms ranging from hot flushes, and night sweats to anxiety, sleeplessness, fatigue and vaginal dryness.
-These symptoms tend to resolves themselves in the postmenopausal years.
+Other women may experience a variety of signs ranging from body temperature fluctuations, and night sweats to anxiety, sleeplessness, fatigue and vaginal dryness.
+These signs tend to resolve themselves in the postmenopausal years.

 What are the symptoms of menopause?